 When submitting your online LAPL application, you will be asked to upload the following documents alongside those required for the licence application:

-If the examiner for your skill test was approved by another EASA member state (not the UK), you will need to upload the following documents alongside those required for the licence application:
+If the examiner for your skill test was approved by an EASA member state, you will need to upload the following documents alongside those required for the licence application:

 (Please note: all 3 documents should be uploaded as single document that does not exceed 5mb)